Dutchtown, Somerset County, New Jersey

-Dutchtown is an unincorporated community located within Montgomery Township in Somerset County, New Jersey, United States.
-The area consists mainly of forested land with some houses grouped around the intersection of Dutchtown-Zion Road and Belle Meade-Blawenberg Road (County Route 601) in the northern portion of the township.
+Dutchtown is an unincorporated community located within Montgomery Township in Somerset County, in the U.S. state of New Jersey.
+The area consists mainly of forested land with some houses grouped around the intersection of Dutchtown-Zion Road and Belle Mead-Blawenberg Road (County Route 601) in the northern portion of the township.
 Also nearby are the Unionville Cemetery and a rock quarry.
 The Dirck Gulick House was added to the National Register of Historic Places in 2003.